bradchristie/taminations-flutter/assets/c2/anything_concept.md

 example, [Chase Right](../plus/chase_right.md)
 [Perk Up](../c2/perk_up.md) means Chase Right then complete the remainder of Perk Up following the initial Circulate.
-A caller may add "-er's" to the first call to emphasize it is all one call, e.g. Chase Right-er's Perk Up.
+A caller may add "-er's" to the first call to emphasize it is all one call, for example, Chase Right-er's Perk Up.

 When the first call is some type of Circulate, the word "Circulate" is conventionally omitted.
 For example,